CoderFemi/ReactProjects/README.md

 * An `action generator` is a function wrapper that is called to dispatch actions to the store.
 It's easier to call a function than to manually define the action object every single time.
 * `combineReducers()` as the method name suggests, is used to combine multiple reducers, for complex apps in which various types of state need to be tracked/managed, and associated actions executed.
 * Side Note: The object rest spread operator is useful for spreading an existing object into a new object, but also has the functionality to override any existing properties by defining new ones after the spread.
 It requires a babel plugin to function in React.
+* Redux Dev-Tools are also available as a Chrome Extension.
+Additional code gotten from the library docs website has to be added to the store file configuration for it to work.

 ## React - Redux
 * Connecting React to Redux to access and manipulate the store involves the use of Higher Order Components (HOC).
 A HOC is simply a component which renders another component.
 It is implemented by using a wrapper function which takes in the component - that needs to access the store - as an argument.
 It then returns a new component that renders an instance of the passed in component.
-The rendered component will thus have access to the store.
+* After installing React-redux, the `Provider` component and the `connect()` function are imported and used to connect components to the store.
+The Provider component becomes the parent component which renders BrowserRouter and makes the store available.
+* The connect() function is called as an IIFE (Immediately-Invoked Function Expression) passing in the mapStateToProps callback (user-defined, which makes the state object available to the connected component. *This callback is not needed if the component does not need to read from the store.*) and immediately invoking with the component that needs to be connected into the function scope.
+* The ConnectedComponent will have access to the props made available to it by the HOC, and also the dispatch() function for dispatching actions to the store.
+Therefore, the component will be able to read from and write to the store.

+## Controlled Components
+* Controlled components have their input value driven by React state.
+An input, textarea or select element will have their values set to the current state, and as the state changes, the value of the input changes.
+* For a select tag, the value is not set by using the `selected` attribute on a selected option as its done in html.
+In React, it is set by using a value attribute in the root select tag.
+* To use an event value in an event handler, the `e.target.value` needs to be assigned to a variable first, before setting it as a state property value.
+To use it as is, `e.persist()` needs to be called beforehand.
+* The `react-dates` library provides components such as the SingleDatePicker for selecting dates in React.
+It relies on the `moment` library as a dependency.